akhilsinghcodes/akhilsinghcodes/README.md

-## Hi, I'm Maheshwar 👋
+## Hi, I'm Maheshwar(Akhil) 👋

-Senior Software Engineer with a background in Java backend and search infrastructure.
+Senior Software Engineer with a background in Java backend.

 The projects here are built entirely in my personal time — driven by curiosity about what it takes to make AI-powered systems **reliable**, not just impressive in a demo.